erasmolpa-smart-org/github-management-terraform-demo/README.md

 # GitHub Management Terraform Demo

-This project is a Terraform project for creating resources in GitHub.
+This project is a Terraform project that creates resources in GitHub.

 ## Local Environment Setup